-Sulayman Abu Ghaith, top operative Sayf Al Adl, and a bin Laden's son, Saad.54 Sayf Al Adl's name was floated by some in Al Qaeda as a successor to bin Laden.
-All three have been reported, at least on occasion, to have been allowed outside Iran to travel to Pakistan.
+Sulayman Abu Ghaith, top operative Sayf Al Adl, and a bin Laden's son, Saad.54 All three have been reported, at least on occasion, to have been allowed outside Iran to travel to Pakistan.
 (U.S. officials blamed Saad bin Laden, Adl, and Abu Ghaith for the May 12, 2003, bombings in Riyadh, Saudi Arabia, against four expatriate housing complexes, saying they have been able to contact associates outside Iran.55) The Department of Treasury, on January 16, 2009, designated four Al Qaeda operatives in Iran, including Saad bin Laden (and three lesser known figures) as terrorist entities under Executive Order 13224.
 On July 28, 2011, under that same order, the Treasury Department sanctioned six Al Qaeda members for allegedly moving funds to Al Qaeda in Pakistan and Afghanistan via their bases in Iran, and under a specific agreement between Al Qaeda and Iran.
 Another bin Laden ally, Abu Musab al-Zarqawi, killed by U.S. forces in Iraq, becoming an insurgent leader there.